 Jonathan deployed troops to quell January’s unrest and pledged that those found to have “engineered, encouraged or fanned” the violence would be brought to justice.

 US-based Human Rights Watch said the military deployment had been limited to major roads and failed to protect small communities.
+It called for a credible investigation into what it said had been a massacre of at least 200 Christian villagers.

 “This kind of terrible violence has left thousands dead in Plateau state in the past decade, but no one has been held accountable,” said Corinne Dufka, senior West Africa researcher at Human Rights Watch.
 “It’s time to draw a line in the sand.”